Brian Williams (Missouri politician)

+In 2021, Williams sponsored Senate Bills 53 & 60, which enacted significant criminal justice reforms.
+These reforms included establishing a statewide use-of-force database, prohibiting the use of chokeholds by law enforcement unless deadly force is authorized, and creating a process for vacating wrongful convictions.

+His legislative work also focuses on public health policy and economic development in his district and throughout Missouri.

 Career

 Williams won a contested three-way primary election on August 7, 2018.
 Williams was elected unopposed in the general election on November 6, 2018 as a member of Democratic Party.